Prioritization Decision Matrix: 7 Steps to Rank Anything

 Did You Know?

-Kahneman et al. (2021) found that when professionals evaluate the same case independently, their judgments vary by an average of 56% – a phenomenon they call “noise.”
-Structured decision matrices cut this variability by anchoring every evaluator to shared criteria and visible weights.
+Kahneman et al. (2021) report that when insurance underwriters priced the same cases independently, their premiums varied by a median of 55%, an example of what they call “noise,” and the book documents similar variability across other professions.
+Structured decision matrices are designed to reduce this variability by anchoring every evaluator to shared criteria and visible weights.

 Inconsistent without structure